 - Expanded Resource Reallocation: Create more opportunity for other valuable services by capturing value locked in redundant systems

 - Replicable, Scalable Engine for Change: Create scalable infrastructure and provide replicable models for data collaboration for resource directories nationally

 Collaboration with the social services community is at the heart of this effort.
 Design of the Benetech Service Net technical infrastructure includes significant and ongoing engagements with stakeholder organizations to understand their needs.
 This includes feedback not only on what kind of system would benefit them and their clients, but also what they see as beneficial for the entire sector.
 Additionally, Benetech partners with the Open Referral Initiative, which is developing open data standards that make it easier to share, find, and use information about community resources.
 Together, this close collaboration with numerous stakeholders helps ensure an approach and solution that will both strengthen the safety net with more accurate, timely, and cost-effective management of services resource data, and improve access to services that are critical for so many.

 That co-design process includes a February 2018 convening in San Francisco that helped us better understand the pain points and opportunities around resource directory data maintenance.
 It was also an opportunity for key stakeholders in the region to meet each other and consider what collaboration could look like.
 Several discussions also emerged from that convening, and those community conversations will inform Benetech’s development of the system:

 - February 2018 – Bay Area Service Net Convening

 - Service Net Value Accounting Discussion

-We aim to pilot the Service Net platform this winter with a small group of implementation partners in the Bay Area/Sacramento.
+We have launched the Service Net pilot in the Bay Area with six partners.
 What we learn together will also inform the development and expansion of Service Net as collaboration infrastructure here and for more communities beyond.